retro16/blastsdk/README.md

 -------

 Licensed under MIT license.
 Please see LICENSE file. asmx2 is copyright Bruce Tomlin (original source at http://xi6.com/projects/asmx/).
+The provided asmx2 is not the original version and has substantial modifications.
 Please see asmx2/README_BLAST.md for more information.

 Supported systems